• Skip to primary navigation

 Substring Matching In Java Solution 2:

 Here is the advanced version to find substring in string java.
-By implementing the length() of java also we can find out how many times the token occurred in a user entered the string.
+By implementing the length() of Java, we can also find out how many times the token occurred when a user entered the string.

 package com.softwaretestingo.interviewprograms;